cpplibv/libv/LIBV-TODO.md

 libv.ui.style: properties and minimalistic style, with only static one time read / setup support libv.ui.style: style-style inheritance, override and composition are the problem of the style definition system and isolated from the properties itself libv.ui.style: UI component's visualization and behaviour is controlled by properties; Properties are statically typed values; Styles are named dynamic collections of properties; Animations are real time changes of properties
+GCC 9.1: Using <filesystem> does not require linking with -lstdc++fs now.

 --- STACK ------------------------------------------------------------------------------------------

+libv.lua: object parser

-libv.ui.style: layout properties
-libv.ui.style: font properties
+libv.ui: hard type (enum) align anchor and orient libv.ui.style: layout properties libv.ui.style: font properties